The Tinderbox (film)

 The Tinderbox (Fyrtøjet) is a 1946 Danish animated film directed by Svend Methling and produced by Dansk Farve- og Tegnefilm, Palladium, It is the first full-length Danish and European animated film ever made.
 It was an adaption of Hans Christian Andersen's popular fairytale of the same name.
 The film was in colour.
-The project was inspired by the works of Walt Disney and Max and Dave Fleischer, especially their "Gulliver's Travels" (1939).
+The project was inspired by the works of Walt Disney, Max Fleischer, and Dave Fleischer, especially their "Gulliver's Travels" (1939).